Clechay/teacher-site/README.md

 1. Install teacher-site globally from npm.
 2. To create new project (new site) use `tsite init` in an empty directory.
 3. Then use `tsite build` to build your static website.
+4. Some content management can already be done with CLI
+    * `tsite add group` adds group to project
+    * `tsite add class` adds class to project
+    * `tsite add subject` adds subject to project

 ## How to use as API